Invoca/developer-docs/README.md

 6. ReadTheDocs will automatically pickup your changes and recompile the site
 7. Visit http://developers.invoca.net to check your changes

-## Making changes to an existing version and keeping them private:
+## Making changes to an existing version and keeping them hidden from the public:
 1. Create a new branch off of the version branch you want to edit, name it however you want
 2. Edit one or more .rst files
 3. Rebuild the docs with this command: